plumed/plumed2/user-doc/Maze.md

-\page maze
+\page MAZE MAZE

 <!--
 description: Module that implements enhanced sampling methods for ligand unbinding from protein tunnels.
 authors: Jakub Rydzewski

-reference: J. Rydzewski, and O. Valsson, Finding Multiple Reaction Pathways of Ligand Unbinding, arXiv: 1808.08089, 2018
+reference: \cite RydzewskiMaze
 -->

 maze is a module for PLUMED2, which implements enhanced sampling methods for